 A/B testing explained

-A/B testing as comparison method that is used to compare two versions of apps or webpage against each other to identify the version that perform better.
-The method is also known as bucket testing or split testing.
+A/B testing is a comparison method that is used to compare two versions of an app or webpage against each other to identify the version that performs best.
+The method is also known as “bucket testing” or “split testing”.